5thDimensionalVader/soxx-recorder/README.md

-# sox-recorder
+# Soxx Recorder

-A new project created with Intent by Augment.
+A raycast extension that captures audio from multiple sources with `sox` and performs transcription using `whisper-cli`.